 Self-insured employers must also use licensed claim adjusters to process their claims.

 Please see the NCIC website or contact O’Connor Insurance Associates, Inc. for more information on workers’ compensation laws in North Carolina.

-This guide is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
-It is provided for general informational purposes only.
-Readers should contact legal counsel for legal advice. © 2017-2021 Zywave, Inc. All rights reserved.
+This guide shouldn’t be exhaustive nor should any discussion or opinions be construed as legal advice.
+It provides general informational purposes only.
+Readers should contact legal counsel for legal advice.
+2017-2021 Zywave, Inc. All rights reserved.